 Coming to this Regression, before getting into the algorithm, let me set the base for you.
 In schooling, I hope you remember the line equation concept.
 Let me give a brief about it.
-You were given two points on the XY plane, i.e. say (x1,y1) and (x2,y2), where y1 is the output of x1 and y2 being the output of x2, then the line equation that passes through the points is (y-y1)=m(x-x1) where m is the slope of the line.
+You were given two points on the XY plane, i.e. say (x1,y1) and (x2,y2), where y1 is the output of x1 and y2 is the output of x2, then the line equation that passes through the points is (y-y1)=m(x-x1) where m is the slope of the line.
 After finding the line equation, if you are given a point, say (x3,y3), you would be easily able to predict if the point lies on the line or the distance of the point from the line.
 This was the basic regression that I had done in schooling without even realizing that this would have such great importance in Machine Learning.
 We generally do in this to identify the equation line or curve that could fit the input and output of the train data set properly and then use the same equation to predict the output value of the test data set.
 This would result in a continuous desired value.

 Two Types of Linear Regression

 Let’s talk about two types of Linear Regression.